duguyue100/pyaer/README.md

 PyAER with Swig Bindings

-Special thanks to [iniLabs](http://inilabs.com/) for making this possible.
+Special thanks to [iniVation](https://inivation.com/) for making this possible.

 The project is in its Beta development stage, please submit an [issue](https://github.com/duguyue100/pyaer/issues) if you need our help.

 Check out the [documentation](https://dgyblog.com/pyaer-doc/) for more help!

+## Why PyAER?

+iniVation has released [DV](https://gitlab.com/inivation/dv), a new platform and an SDK for accessing and developing with event cameras.

+For robotics projects, you may find [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) when you use ROS.

+So the natural question is: why PyAER?

+Although there are large function overlaps between these frameworks, PyAER serves as an agile package that focus on fast development and extensibility.
+In fact, in some scenario, e.g. edge devices, PyAER is more user friendly than other alternatives.

-## Design Principle
+### Design Principle

-+ Minimum installation effort
++ Minimum installation effort.
-+ Clean, simple, easy to manage
++ Clean, simple, easy to manage.
-+ Well documented, human-readable code
++ Well documented, human-readable code.

 ## Installation